sonictl/sonictl.github.io/content/posts/2023-08-01-my-first-Hugo-post.md

 Note you may use the "workflow" mechanism of github to deploy your site.

 I met the error about `.gitsubmodule` saying that my `hugo_eiio` theme is not added into it. fix it and note to add theme with `git add submodule` rather than `git clone` in the future.
+See: [submodule for hugo themes](https://www.andrewhoog.com/post/git-submodule-for-hugo-themes/)

-Refer about deploy Hugo site onto github pages: https://gohugo.io/hosting-and-deployment/hosting-on-github/
+Refer about deploy Hugo site with `workflow` onto github pages: https://gohugo.io/hosting-and-deployment/hosting-on-github/

+## Todo:

+ [ ] change icon of tag.

+ [ ] add comment.

+ [ ] beautilize, like pictures.